Ultimate Beneficial Ownership UAE (UBO UAE) information

 Cabinet Resolution No. 58/2020 on the Regulation of Procedures Related to Real Beneficiaries (the "Resolution") was published on the 27th of August 2020 and imposes new disclosure and record keeping requirements on companies registered and licensed in the UAE, pertaining to their real beneficiaries.

 The resolution aims to enhance transparency in the UAE’s business environment by imposing minimum corporate data disclosure and maintenance requirements on all companies licensed or registered in the UAE.
-It excludes companies established in the UAE’s financial free zones (e.g. ADGM and DIFC) and companies wholly owned by the federal or local government.
+It excludes companies established in the UAE’s financial free zones (e.g DIFC) and companies wholly owned by the federal or local government.

 Under the resolution, companies are required to: